bkenza/crime-data-analytics/README.md

 # COMP472
-Summer 2020: Artificial Intelligence Assignments
+Summer 2020: Artificial Intelligence Assignment 1
+Montreal Crime Data Analytics

 ---------------------------------------------------------
 In this assignment, I have used the following libraries: